 Moshe Schulman - Director of PR/Partner

 Moshe has worked in the hospitality industry for over a decade -- from mom and pop pizzerias to restaurants like Tabla, The Breslin, and Mailaino.
-Along with his restaurant experience, he's also a writer, filmmaker, and book publicist, which brings a strong skill set to all facets of the publicity and marketing process for Ruffian.
+Along with his restaurant experience, he's also a writer, filmmaker, and book publicist, which brings a strong skill set to all facets of the publicity and marketing process.
 He has written for The Rumpus, Orange Quarterly, Volume 1 Brooklyn, The Jewish Daily Forward, Tablet Magazine, Ravishly, Chicago Tribune, and elsewhere.
 He has been a featured storyteller on The Moth Radio Hour, The Moth Podcast, and NPR.
-His story "Then You Will Know" is featured in the Moth Anthology "All These Wonders."
+His story "Then You Will Know" is featured in the New York Times Bestselling anthology "All These Wonders."